RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

 • **sge-cluster.yaml** - for grid based queuing systems
 • **torque-cluster.yaml** - for torque based queuing systems

-example-workflow
+Example-workflow
 ================

-A detailed step by step tutorial is available at: :ref:`example-workflow <Example-workflow>`.
+A detailed step by step tutorial is available at: :ref:`example-workflow <example-workflow:Example-workflow>`.

-extended-workflow
+Extended-workflow
 =================

 We also provide an extended workflow containing a preprocessing step, starting with fastq files.
-A detailed step by step tutorial is available at: :ref:`extended-workflow <Extended-workflow>`.
+A detailed step by step tutorial is available at: :ref:`extended-workflow <extended-workflow:Extended-workflow>`.

 References
 ==========